monarchmaisuriya/monarchmaisuriya/README.md

   },
 }

-// And I consistenly learn new things.
+// And I consistently learn new things.
 ```

 <hr>